Arts and Sciences

 an active cooking community as well as an active Chapter of the Lochac Cooks

 Guild.
 If you are interested in Medieval and Renaissance cooking, come along to

 A&S practices on Sunday and chat to experienced cooks as well as novices.

 There are regular opportunities to be involved in feast preparation, and members of the Barony often bring recipes along to A&S practices/meetings to be tasted and commented upon.

 Cooking competitions are also regularly held.

-The A&S competitions at the Rapier Chess Tourney on 15 September will be:
+The A&S competitions held at the Rapier Chess Tourney on 15 September were:

 - A period game

 - An image depicting an event in the history of Lochac or Innilgard (in any style from 600-1600)